reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 in a SQL query.

+#### Services
+You might feel somewhat messy to the services, so declare them into a class.

+    @Service("commentService")
+    class CommentService(@Autowired private val commentRepository: CommentRepository){...}

+CRUD operations can become a part of the application services.
+For example, a READ method findAll() will be

+    fun findAll(): Flux<Comment>{
+        return commentRepository.findAll()
+    }

+#### Controller
+Since we are going to use the MVC, we should additionally implement a controller and a view.

+#### Main Class
+    @SpringBootApplication
+    @EnableMongoRepositories
+    class WebClientConsuming{...}

 ## POST
 Now we are going to post our data using WebClient!
 Let's post three new comments, using WebClient.post().